doganparlak/DigitalToolsForFinance/README.md

 - Structure of the main branch:

-> 1. Database - Database with relevant methods.
+> 1. Database - Database with update methods.

 > 2. IT-Project Paper - Written paper with latex code.